tkilias/docker-db/README.md

 Exasol is a high-performance, in-memory, MPP database specifically designed for analytics.
 This repository contains a dockerized version of the Exasol DB for testing purposes.

-The dockerized version of Exasol in this repository can be used with up to 10GiB of data.
-If you need more please get in contact with us via https://exasol.com/get-in-touch.
+**Note**: The dockerized version of Exasol in this repository can be used with up to 10GiB of data as single-node setup.
+If you need more data or need a multi-node setup please get in contact with us via https://exasol.com/get-in-touch.

 ###### Please note that this is an open source project which is *not officially supported* by Exasol.
 We will try to help you as much as possible, but can't guarantee anything since this is not an official Exasol product.